 OpenGL Performer is an extensible software toolkit for creating real-time 3D graphics.
-The main components of the toolkit are four libraries, typically used in their dynamic shared object (DSO) form with the .so suffix, as shown in Table 2-1, support files for those libraries (such as the header files), and source code for sample applications.
+On IRIX and Linux systems, the main components of the toolkit are six libraries, typically used in their dynamic shared object (DSO) form with the .so suffix, as shown in Table 2-1; support files for those libraries (such as the header files); and source code for sample applications.
+On Windows systems, the DSO equivalent is a dynamic link library (DLL) with a corresponding file suffix of .dll.